Best Practices for Creating Connectors

 IP Protection

-For members of the Mendix Partner Program and the Mendix Commercial Solution Partner Program, protecting your intellectual property (IP) or preventing end-users from changing any logic that you ship in a module using Mendix tooling is possible.
-For details, see How to Apply IP Protection.
+Members of the Mendix Partner Program and of the Mendix Commercial Solution Partner Program can protect their intellectual property (IP) or prevent end users from changing any logic shipped in a module using Mendix tooling.
+For details, see Applying Intellectual Property Protection.

-If protecting your IP or preventing end-users from changing your logic is not a requirement, you can use all the tooling that Mendix provides to build a connector using available Mendix tools.
+If protecting your IP or preventing end users from changing your logic is not a requirement, you can build a connector using available Mendix tools.
 If you want IP protection today, you need to implement the sensitive parts of the module in a hidden Java library.

 Performance Considerations